-What inspired you to write the original Frederik Spin hardcover?
+What inspired you to write the original Frederick Spin hardcover?

 With the hardcover so well received, what made you decide to go the digital route and develop a mobile version of the book?

-How did you decide Corona was the best solution to bring Frederik to the mobile world?
+How did you decide Corona was the best solution to bring Frederick to the mobile world?